Grains

 1-2 months

-Freeze cooked rice in airtight freezer-safe containers or heavy-duty freezer bags.
-For best quality, use within 1-2 months.
+Freeze cooked rice in airtight containers or heavy-duty freezer bags.
+For best quality, freeze in small portions that can be reheated easily.

 Signs of Spoilage